web-tunnel/lite-http-tunnel/README.md

 ## Multiple Clients

-The server steams HTTP request to WebSocket connection which has same host value in request headers.
+The server steams web request to WebSocket connection which has same host value in request headers.

 So if you have multiple domains for the proxy server, you can have multiple clients.